What is an ICP?

 UC users: users who are affiliated with the University of California and Laurence Berkeley National Laboratory will be charged at a flat rate of $58 per hour while the plasma is on.
 In order to use the facility, the user must fill out a ICP recharge authorization form .

-Non-UC users: users who are not affiliated with the University of California and Laurence Berkeley National Laboratory will be charged at a flat rate of $110 per hour.
-In addition, Administrative Full Cost of 56.5% will be charged.
+Non-UC users: users who are not affiliated with the University of California and Laurence Berkeley National Laboratory will be charged at a flat rate of $110 per hour, including the Administrative Full Cost of 56.5%.
 In order to use the facility, a service agreement must be completed.
 Potential users need to contact ICP Facility Manager Wenbo Yang to begin the process.

 Availability & Use

 The ICP is available for use by all faculty, graduate students, postdocs, researchers and staff within the University of California system and Lawrence Berkeley National Laboratory.